xriss/timecake/raspi/readme.md

-This will download apt dependencies then create and setup an sd card image and finally build and install openocd so that it runs at boot using the raspberrpy GPIO pins.
+This will download apt dependencies then create and setup an sd card image and finally build and install openocd so that it runs at boot using the default raspberry GPIO pins.

 	3v3      ->   3,3V VCC
 	GND      ->   GND
 	BCM 25   ->   SWDIO
 	BCM 11   ->   SWDCLK

-Write the pinetime.img created by these scripts to an sd card.
+Write the raspocd.img created by these scripts to an sd card.
+You can find a prebuilt raspocd.img.gz under releases to download gunzip and write.

 Boot the pi.
 I personally prefer to plug in a network cable between my ubuntu laptop and the PI.
 I set the ethernet port to shared internet on